visiblebysandra/IWC/README.md

-## Expat Parents in Bogotá Directory
+# IWC Bogotá Member Directory

-This is a lightweight, mobile-friendly directory app for expat families in Bogotá.

-👩‍💻 Built by volunteers
-📖 Open source – feel free to fork
+Welcome to the private member directory for the **International Women’s Club of Bogotá (IWC)**.

+This mobile-friendly app was created to help our members easily access trusted local contacts, services, and community resources.

+---

+👩‍💻 **Built for IWC Members Only**
+🔒 **Data is private** – shared within our community
-🛠️ Please submit issues or suggestions via form inside the app, not GitHub
+📬 **Suggestions or updates?** Use the form inside the app
+❗ **Not for public use or redistribution**

+---

+### 🚫 Disclaimer

-🛑 DISCLAIMER: This project is not affiliated with any official organization.
-All listings are community-shared and provided for informational purposes only.
+This directory is maintained by volunteers and is not affiliated with any commercial business.
+All listings are shared by members for the purpose of supporting one another within IWC.

+Please note:
+- IWC does **not endorse** or guarantee any provider listed.
+- This tool is for **informational use only**.
+- Do not copy, share, or publish directory content outside of the group.

+For questions, please contact the IWC Admin Team.